 When warning signs of Alzheimer’s are suspected, it’s essential that an appointment be made with the senior’s physician for further testing and to determine the best plan of care.

-If an Alzheimer’s diagnosis is determined, Hearts at Home In-Home Care can help by providing quality dementia care Kansas City seniors can trust and depend on.
+If an Alzheimer’s diagnosis is determined, Hearts at Home In-Home Care can help by providing quality dementia and home health care Kansas City seniors can trust and depend on.
 Our specially trained dementia caregivers are on hand with expert, compassionate care to assist with managing the more challenging aspects of the disease, partnering with families to provide much-needed respite care.
 We help ensure that seniors with Alzheimer’s are safe and enjoying the highest possible quality of care at all times.

 Whether you need assistance with implementing individualized activities to improve quality of life, or help with some of the more task-oriented aspects of care, such as meal preparation, housework, laundry, and running errands, allowing you to spend more quality time with your loved one, you can count on Hearts at Home In-Home Care.
 Contact us any time at 913-440-4209 to learn more about why were are considered one of the best home health agencies in Kansas City and surrounding areas.